 Theorem \ref{thmazk}(1) was first proved by Arapura in the smooth projective setting (\cite[Proposition 2.4]{arapura}), and was later generalized to the compact K\"{a}hler setting by Klingler (\cite[Theorem 1.6(i)]{klingler}).
 Theorem \ref{thmazk}(2) for compact K\"ahler manifolds can be deduced from the work of Zuo in the characteristic zero case (\cite[Section 4.1.4]{zuo}), and was proved by Klingler in the general case (\cite[Theorem 1.6(ii)]{klingler}).

 The proofs of Proposition \ref{psing} and Theorem \ref{thmazk} are based on the following two facts.
-Let $X$ be a projective klt variety and let $\Tilde{X}\to X$ be any resolution of singularities.
-Then \begin{itemize} \item The topological fundamental groups of $X$ and $\Tilde{X}$ are equal. \item If $H^0(\Tilde{X},\textrm{Sym}^k\Omega^1_{\Tilde{X}})\neq0$, then $H^0(X,\textrm{Sym}^{[k]}\Omega^1_X)\neq0$ for any $k$. \end{itemize} The first statement is a deep and well-known result of Takayama \cite[Theorem 1.1]{takayama}, while the second statement is an easy observation.\\ \\ The relationship between representations of the topological fundamental group and vanishing of global symmetric differentials lead Klingler to ask the following more precise question.
+Let $X$ be a normal projective variety and let $f:\Tilde{X}\to X$ be any resolution of singularities.
+Then \begin{enumerate} \item The induced map $f_*:\pi_1(\Tilde{X})\to\pi_1(X)$ of topological fundamental groups is surjective. \item If $H^0(\Tilde{X},\textrm{Sym}^k\Omega^1_{\Tilde{X}})\neq0$, then $H^0(X,\textrm{Sym}^{[k]}\Omega^1_X)\neq0$ for any $k$. \end{enumerate} The first statement holds more generally for $X$ \emph{unibranch}, i.e., for any point $x\in X$, the analytic germ $(X,x)$ is irreducible (see \cite[Theorem 2.1]{arapura2}), and the second is an easy observation.\\ \\ The relationship between representations of the topological fundamental group and vanishing of global symmetric differentials lead Klingler to ask the following more precise question.

 \begin{question}[{\cite[Question 1.10]{klingler}}] Let $X$ be a smooth complex quasi-projective variety with $\Omega^1_X$ is positive in some sense.
 Can we detect the smallest $i\in\mathbb{N}$ for which $H^0(X,\mathrm{Sym}^i\Omega^1_X)\neq0$? \end{question}